hyperstack-org/hyperstack/README.md

 failed: Error in connection establishment: net::ERR_CONNECTION_REFUSED
 ```
 Check to see if you are including the pusher-fake gem.
-Synchromesh will always try to use pusher-fake if it sees the gem included.
+HyperMesh will always try to use pusher-fake if it sees the gem included.
 Remove it and you should be good to go.
-See [issue #5](https://github.com/hyper-react/synchromesh/issues/5) for more details.
+See [issue #5](https://github.com/hyper-react/HyperMesh/issues/5) for more details.

 ## Debugging